CumulusNetworks/docs/content/cumulus-linux-43/Quick-Start-Guide/_index.md

 {{%/notice%}}

-The default timezone on the switch is (Coordinated Universal Time) UTC.
-Change the timezone on your switch to be the timezone for your location.
+The default time zone on the switch is (Coordinated Universal Time) UTC.
+Change the time zone on your switch to be the time zone for your location.

-To update the timezone, use NTP interactive mode:
+To update the time zone, use NTP interactive mode:

 1. Run the following command in a terminal.